MikielAgutu/vscode-react-extension/Readme.md

 # VSCode React extension sample

-Sample of how to create a VsCode extension using React.
+Sample of a VsCode extension using React.

 This uses the WebView API for VsCode to create a visual extension using plain React for the front end.